-4. How does a Certified Divorce Financial Analyst® who is also a financial advisor better serve those divorcing?
+4. Why is a Certified Divorce Financial Analyst® who is also a financial advisor the best choice for divorce clients?

-A CDFA® who is also dually registered as a financial advisor can more-fully delve into and identify the specific financial assets relating to property and investments best-suited for the client.
-These may include the dissection of retirement plans investments, brokerage and investment accounts that may include securities and other financial instruments including Employee Stock Ownership Plans, Deferred Compensation arrangements, and other plans.
-Some plans can provide a compliment to alimony that is a monthly income, life insurance to cover alimony and child support in case of the payor’s death.
-The advisor can more comprehensively make recommendations based on the advisor’s experience in the financial industry.
+A CDFA® who is also registered as a financial adviser can provide a better picture of all aspects of the client’s financial situation.
+They are able to identify financial assets relating to property and investments that work best for the client.
+These may include looking at retirement plans, investments, brokerage and investment accounts that may include securities, and other plans.
+Thus, the adviser can make more accurate recommendations based on the adviser’s experience in the financial industry.

-5. How does a CDFA® who uses an in-house TEAM approach better serve the client?
+5. Why is a CDFA® who uses an in-house TEAM approach a better choice for divorce clients?

-A CDFA® who has an in-house team of professionals can provide the services of CPA’s, Will, Trust and Estate Planning Attorneys, financial advisors, insurance advisors, and other ancillary professionals to give the client full and comprehensive advice from several disciplines.
-These professionals become a part of your overall planning TEAM and addresses all matters collectively.
+A CDFA® with an in-house team can provide the client with advice from a number of different financial professionals.
+CPA’s, Will, Trust and Estate Planning Attorneys, financial advisors, insurance advisors, and others can give the client comprehensive advice from several disciplines.
+These professionals become a part of your overall planning TEAM and work together to address all financial matters.